thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 5
 Before we get deep into the DNS module, let's take care of some housekeeping.

 Make sure that you have Puppet Enterprise and NTP installed.
 You can follow the instructions in the NTP Quick Start Guide to allow Puppet Enterprise to ensure time is synchronized across your deployment.
-You can find a link to the Quick Start Guide in the resources section of this course.
+You can find a link to the NTP Quick Start Guide in the resources section of this course.

 ###Slide 6